webnovel

 With a final, sorrowful breath, Third made her peace.
 She stepped forward into the unknown, her heart filled with hope that her sacrifice would pave the way for her daughter's liberation, leaving behind a sliver of her redemption.

-Asdras nearly doubled over but froze as a sudden warmth spread through his hand.
-His eyes barely registered the blade's odd angle where it had lodged itself.
-Instead, his focus tunneled into a radiant, innocent smile that seemed to light up the world around him.
-In that moment, even though his memories were not fully back, he knew he had found something purer than anything the world had to offer him.
+Instead, his focus tunneled into the radiant, innocent smile that seemed to light up the world around him.
+Even though his memories had not fully returned, he knew he had seen something purer than anything the world had to offer him.

 For her, sounds were thin and distant, while the colors around her were a bright camp of fairy tales.
 She loved to watch birds sing, insects crawl, and flowers blossom.